Golden Nymph Awards Competition

 The category includes factual programs that cover events that have an importance at world, national or regional level.
 It encompasses news programs, documentary films and serials intended to document or investigate a major story.

 3 Golden Nymphs are awarded:

-- Best Crime TV Series
+- Best Documentary

-Originally created by Prince Rainier III of Monaco, and now under the Honorary Presidency of Prince Albert II of Monaco, The Monte-Carlo Television Festival has, for more than half a century, presented the very best of television from around the world.
+Originally created by Prince Rainier III of Monaco, and now under the Honorary Presidency of H.S.H.
+Prince Albert II of Monaco, the Monte-Carlo Television Festival has become the The Not-to-be-Missed TV event for the entire television industry.